hamza-isazi/AlphaEvolveLite/README.md

 - Reducing costs by using cheaper models for initial generation
 - Ensuring high-quality feedback from the most capable available model

+### Tabu Search Configuration
+AlphaEvolveLite implements a tabu search inspired approach to program generation that helps escape local optima:

+- **Improvement Mode** (default): The LLM tries to improve upon existing programs by combining the best ideas and adding novel improvements
+- **Tabu Search Mode**: The LLM is instructed to take a fundamentally different approach, treating prior programs as "taboo" and exploring alternative algorithms, data structures, or problem-solving paradigms

+The `tabu_search_probability` parameter controls the probability of using tabu search mode vs improvement mode for each program generation:
+- `0.0`: Always use improvement mode (traditional evolution)
+- `0.5`: 50% chance of each mode (balanced exploration/exploitation)
+- `1.0`: Always use tabu search mode (maximum exploration)

+This feature is particularly useful for:
+- Escaping local optima when evolution gets stuck
+- Exploring diverse solution approaches
+- Balancing between incremental improvements and radical innovations

 ## Examples

 ### Fibonacci Sequence